 Don’t be tempted to think more means more

 As with many nutrients, Vitamin D follows a U-shaped curve, meaning that high levels can be just as problematic for health as low levels.
 An excessive intake is associated with increased risk of cardiovascular disease, kidney stones and low bone density.
 The latter is especially important to recognize as many will self-diagnosis with high strength Vitamin D supplements to reduce osteoporosis risk but may, in fact, be encouraging the ‘leaching’ of important nutrients for bone density out of the bone matrix.
 Look for supplements with your recommended daily allowance and better absorption instead.
-I formulated WIld Nutrition Food-Grown® vitamin D for adults and Food-Grown® vitamin D for children with this in mind.
+I formulated WIld Nutrition Food-Grown® Vitamin D for adults and Vitamin D for Children with this in mind.

 Vitamin D rich foods